 Errors, Errors, Everywhere

-Chain of Custody allows you to address all the data and metadata along that processing chain so that you have traceability for each data point.
+Chain of Custody allows you to address all the data and metadata along that processing chains so that you have traceability for each data point.
 It provides the tools you need to clean structural noise, as well as the ability to compensate later either by marking data as untrusted or potentially reprocessing the data and taking a remediating action.
-Chain of Custody isn’t just a record of who did the data pass through on the way to the ultimate system of record, but who manipulated that data on the way and what was their software version and configuration.
+Chain of Custody isn’t just a record of who the data and information passed through on the way to the ultimate system of record, but who manipulated that data on the way and what was their software version and configuration.

 A Neverending Story

 IoT deployments in the enterprise are long-lasting, constantly evolving systems.
 New features, new devices, and new integrations with changing interfaces mean a continuing flow of data with new and different problems.
-Even experienced enterprise engineers who are new to IoT aren’t generally aware of this “living system” challenge in the context of device data.
+Even experienced enterprise engineers who are new to the internet of things aren’t generally aware of this “living system” challenge in the context of device data.
 While big data analytics people are aware of data quality issues, they generally push data responsibility onto whoever is producing the data.

-The inevitable outcome of this failure to produce a reliable Chain of Custody is the unfortunate state of many IoT projects today – very expensive, very complex systems that enterprises simply cannot rely on to produce valuable insights and grow their business.
+The inevitable outcome of this failure to produce a secure and reliable Chain of Custody is the unfortunate state of many IoT projects today – very expensive, very complex systems that enterprises simply cannot rely on to produce valuable information and insights and grow their enterprise.
 The promise of IoT in the enterprise is real, but the journey is fraught with peril for organizations who lack expertise or partners to guide them along the way.

 Think of the End From the Beginning

 The challenge of detecting and repairing errors in data from devices and networks make it critical to build an end to end, well-integrated IoT system right from the start.
-Our experience at Bright Wolf spans the entire design, development, and deployment lifecycle.
+Our experience at Bright Wolf spans the entire design, development, and deployment lifecycle of an enterprise IoT system.
 By preventing the introduction of problems upfront you avoid taking a revenue hit in terms of rework and higher support costs down the road.

 Stay tuned for more about techniques, design styles, and lessons learned.
-If you’ve got any questions or a particular challenge in mind, contact us and let us know how we can help.
+If you’ve got any questions or a particular challenge in mind, contact us and let us know how we can help with your digital transformation.